acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-e) Most Frequent Customers.
+e) Most Frequent Customers.<br/>
-Objective: Identify the 10 customers who make the most purchases.
+Objective: Identify the 10 customers who make the most purchases.<br/>
+The following is the query designed to address this objective:<br/>